id-Software/Quake-III-Arena/opengl2-readme.txt

                                      0 - No. (default)
                                      1 - Yes.

-  r_softOverbright               - Enable software overbrighting.
-This enables
-                                   overbrighting even in a window.
-Is disabled when r_toneMap 1 and r_hdr 1.
-                                     0 - No.
-                                     1 - Yes. (default)

 Cvars for HDR and tonemapping: r_hdr                          - Do scene rendering in a framebuffer with
                                    high dynamic range.
 (Less banding, and